Terry McLaurin Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Terry McLaurin Player Prop Bets for NFL Week 6 - Washington vs. Kansas City

-There will be player props available for Terry McLaurin before he suits up for NFL action on Sunday at 1:00 PM ET live on CBS.
-McLaurin and the Washington Football Team (2-3) take on the Kansas City Chiefs (2-3) in Week 6 at FedExField.
+Oddsmakers have listed player prop bets for Terry McLaurin ahead of his next NFL game on Sunday at 1:00 PM ET airing on CBS.
+McLaurin and the Washington Football Team (2-3) meet the Kansas City Chiefs (2-3) in Week 6 at FedExField.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.